 The main character raking had to move all the leaves and stand with his rake in a certain spot between every picture frame used in the stop-motion short clip.
 The lack of sound takes nothing away from how cool this is.

 Time Lapse is the process of taking many still pictures from the same viewpoint, over a set period of time, whereas the time between frame shots is consistent, to give the illusion of time passing quickly.

-Can you tell the difference between these videos?
-The first video has still pictures taken at specific times after the raker moved more leaves.
-The second video was set on a timer to take shots no matter where the raker was.
+The stop-motion video has still pictures taken at specific times after the raker moved more leaves.
+The time-lapse video is on a timer to take shots no matter where the raker was.

 Stop-Motion and Time-Lapse video, are very different.
 Stop-Motion has forced-inconsistent time between frames, while time-lapse has consistent time between frames.

 Which do you think is more time-consuming to make, time-lapse or stop-motion video?
 If you guessed stop-motion, you’re right.
 Each frame in that type of video is in real-time.
 Comparatively, time-lapse video frames are automatically taken and sped up.